Quantitative study of enantiomer-specific state transfer

 The two non-superimposable mirror images of a chiral molecule are referred to as enantiomers.
 Their structures cannot be transformed into each other by pure translation or rotation.
 Almost all physical properties of enantiomers are identical – which makes them intrinsically challenging to separate.
 The enantiomeric molecular pairs have identical energy levels except for a theoretically predicted tiny energy difference $(\sim10^{-11}\,\textrm{J/mol})$ induced by parity violating weak interactions \cite{letokhov1975difference,Quack2008,Darqui2010}.
 Yet, their interactions with other chiral objects – chiral molecules and chiral light – are dramatically different.
 Therefore, special care must be taken when addressing molecular chirality in biological environments since the functionality of biomolecules is dominated by the handedness of surrounding molecules \cite{polavarapu2018chiral}.

 Since Pasteur first described optical activity, various techniques such as optical rotation, circular dichroism, vibrational circular dichroism, and Raman optical activity \cite{Muller2007,he2011determination,nafie1976,stephens1985} have been developed to determine enantiomeric excess (EE) and absolute configurations of chiral molecules.
 Those techniques require high-density samples, but still give rise to weak signals because they rely on the inherently weak interaction of the molecules with the magnetic field of the radiation.
 Over the past decade, instrumental developments led to new methods which rely solely on electric dipole-allowed transitions, including Coulomb explosion \cite{Pitzer2013}, photoelectron circular dichroism \cite{powis2000photoelectron,nahon2006determination}, and microwave three-wave mixing \cite{Patterson2013a,Patterson2013b}.
 All these techniques can be applied in the gas phase and enable exploration of chiral molecules without interference from any surrounding physical medium.
-In addition, it is possible to gain insight on the interaction of the molecules with solvents by adding these in a controlled manner \cite{Zehnacker2008}.
-Since chiral molecules retain their handedness throughout physical processes, measurements of a sample’s enantiomeric excess carried out in the gas phase hold for the sample in solution or solid phase.

 Beyond chiral analysis, chiral separation is a fundamental goal of chiral studies.
 In the past two decades, several optical schemes to achieve quantum-controlled chiral separation and purification have been suggested \cite{Krl2001,kral2003two,li2008dynamic}.
 The chiral sensitivity of these methods is due to the fact that a $C_{1}$ chiral molecule necessarily has three non-zero electric dipole moment components whose scalar triple products $(\boldsymbol{\mu}_{a}\cdot(\boldsymbol{\mu}_{b}\times\boldsymbol{\mu}_{c}))$ are opposite in sign for the two members of the enantiomeric pair \cite{Patterson2013a,Patterson2013b}.
 Therefore, it is possible to gain insight into the chirality of a sample regardless of the initial orientation of the molecules.
 These methods employ cyclic transitions in a three-level system where the interference between two different paths can be used to control the transfer of population in an enantiomer-specific fashion.